 Use walkie talkies

-As workers may not be able to see each other if one is inside in a confined space and the other is outside, a direction line of communication using walkie talkies or another device will help maintain contact even if supervisors cannot keep them in their line of sight, according to OSHA.
-Using walkie talkies can alert the staff member outside of the enclosed space if someone is in need of rescue or emergency medical services in case things go wrong.
+As workers may not be able to see each other if one is inside in a confined space and the other is outside, a direction line of communication using walkie talkies, or other two-way radio devices will help maintain contact even if supervisors cannot keep them in their line of sight, according to OSHA.
+Using two-way radios can alert the staff member outside of the enclosed space if someone is in need of rescue or emergency medical services in case things go wrong.
 Other communications equipment can include cellphones, however, the conditions of an enclosed space may make it difficult for phones to receive a signal.

 Monitor confined spaces with cameras